Sunday, May 27, 2018

 A great event deserves great food!
 Come out the night before the big race to carbo load and enjoy a delicious meal.
 Click here for more information and to register.

-Once you cross the finish line and have your finish line photo taken, Marathon and 2-person relay runners will receive a medal.
+Once you cross the finish line Marathon and Half and Half Relay and thefinal leg of 3-5 person relay runners will receive a medal.
 A volunteer will hand you a foil blanket and a bottle of water for your short walk to runner services.
-As you exit the finish area follow signs to the Runner’s Food Tent, Reunion Area, and Gear Check.
+As you exit the finish area follow signs to the Runner’s Food Tent, Reunion Area, and Gear Check pick -up.
 Marathoners may also visit the Massage Tent and Beer Tent in Waterfront Park.

 Race results are official and your finisher certificates are now available will be available for download here.